imaalej/preview_zips/README.md

 # preview_zips
-Utility tool to preview every zip in a folder, or an individual zip file, since icba to do it one by one every time
+Utility tool to preview every zip in a folder, or an individual zip file